The origination and diversification of novel genital structures

 The diversification and morphogenesis of novelties

 While the we now have many examples of how genetic changes alter morphological phenotypes, one area that is currently understudied is the molecular basis for the evolution of shape.
 What types of genes contribute to differences in anatomical shape, and how do they affect the process of tissue morphogenesis?
 While studying the origins of the posterior lobe, we have become interested in finding the genetic changes that underlie variation in its morphology.
+This has led to some surprising complexities of the system (read about it here!).
 In parallel, there is good evidence that changes in the posterior lobe's morphology were subject to positive selection, and we are interested in connecting the changes we have found to the signatures left by natural/sexual selection on the genome sequences of populations in which they are embedded.

 The evolution of coloration traits in the Drosophila abdomen